Nov 13, 2023

 Step 1: Configure GitHub Webhooks

-• Set the Payload URL to the endpoint provided by Mindflow.
-You can find the information by going to the settings of your workflow in the Triggers tab.
+Set the Payload URL to the endpoint provided by Mindflow.
+You can find this information in the Triggers tab of your workflow's settings.

-• Select the events you want to trigger alerts, such as "push," "pull_request," or "vulnerability_alert."
+Select the events for which you want to trigger alerts, such as "push," "pull_request," or "vulnerability_alert."
 You can find the GitHub documentation on this subject here

 Step 2: Set Up Mindflow